Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Data parameterizations and Unconstrained Fits to Data

 \subsubsection{$g^1_1$ partial wave}

-For this wave we will keep the very same parameterization we used in \cite{Pelaez:2018qny}, which we actually took from \cite{Kuhn:1990ad, Buettiker:2003pp} However, we will consider some minor changes in the way we implement the fit to the $g^1_1$ partial wave, although we will not modify the data choice, shown in Fig.~\ref{fig:g11data}.
+For this wave, we will keep the very same parameterization we used in \cite{Pelaez:2018qny}, which we actually took from \cite{Kuhn:1990ad, Buettiker:2003pp}.
+However, we will consider some minor changes in the way we implement the fit to the $g^1_1$ partial wave, although we will not modify the data choice, shown in Fig.~\ref{fig:g11data}.
 These minor changes are due to the way we added systematic uncertainties in the original fit of \cite{Pelaez:2018qny}, which we have decided to improve here.
-In our work \cite{Pelaez:2018qny} we included these systematic uncertainties by means of an overall factor multiplying the errors of all data points, so that we got a global $\chi^2/dof\sim 1$ as is customary.
-However, most of the $\chi^2/dof$ is coming from the inelastic region of the phase, where, as seen in Fig.~\ref{fig:g11data}, the data is clearly of less quality.
-Thus when multiplying all data by the same common factor we were producing an overestimated uncertainty in the other regions, which had a decent $\chi^2/dof$ from the start.
-Thus, here we will only multiply the uncertainties of the data by a factor of $\sim 1.4$ in the inelastic region of the phase, where a fit without any systematic uncertainties would yield $\chi^2/dof\sim 2$.
+In our work, \cite{Pelaez:2018qny} we included these systematic uncertainties by multiplying the errors of all data points by an overall factor so that we got a global $\chi^2/dof\sim 1$ as is customary.
+However, most of the $\chi^2/dof$ is coming from the phase in the inelastic region, where, as seen in Fig.~\ref{fig:g11data}, the data are clearly of less quality.
+Thus, when multiplying all data by the same common factor we were producing an overestimated uncertainty in the other regions, which had a decent $\chi^2/dof$ from the start.
+Hence, here we will only multiply the uncertainties of the phase data by a factor of $\sim 1.4$ in the inelastic region, where a fit without any systematic uncertainties would yield $\chi^2/dof\sim 2$.